 Over the last six years, I’ve used my position to help tackle other murky problems – sea level rise, toxic algae, a minimum wage that was too low to live on, and sometimes putting my hands to a chainsaw and cleaning up after a hurricane.

-Now I am running for U.S. Senate to take on Florida’s biggest problem yet: Marco Rubio.
-It’s far past time Florida residents were given a strong voice in the Senate who isn’t beholden to what Mitch McConnell wants — and I’m ready to step up one more time for my neighbors to be that voice.
+Now I am running for Congress to take on Florida’s biggest problem yet: the GOP.
+It’s far past time Florida residents were given a strong voice in the Congress — and I’m ready to step up one more time for my neighbors to be that voice.